Edith Fellows: Child star

+Family troubles

 Throughout these years, Fellows's grandmother ran her life and career with an iron hand—not allowing her to play with her friends.
 Eventually, her grandmother isolated her from anyone who might present a negative influence, which appeared to be nearly everyone, including her father, whom her grandmother sent packing after he joined them in California.
 In the mid 1930s, Edith's mother arrived at her house after being gone for over a decade, saying she had come for her daughter—and her movie earnings.
 In the coming months, a bitter custody battle took place, covered by newspapers nationwide in the summer of 1936.
 Edith’s mother made outrageous claims, saying that the girl was abducted by her grandmother—a charge taken seriously in the wake of the Lindbergh kidnapping four years earlier—and that her father once tried to sell her to a dancing school.
 Edith later recalled having mixed emotions about having to choose between a domineering grandmother and a mother who seemed "cold and a little tough."
 When asked by the court, she chose her grandmother, testifying that she was "not used to loving strangers."
 The judge awarded custody of Edith to her grandmother and ordered her earnings placed in trust.

-Fellows continued to make films through the early 1940s, but she was no longer a child, and demand for diminutive grownup film actresses (she was 4 feet 10.5 inches in height) was negligible.
-She wrote the story for what became her last Columbia picture, Her First Beau, and included a sidekick role for her offscreen friend Millie Lou.
-The script went into production—only with Jane Withers replacing Fellows as the star, and Fellows reduced to playing "Millie Lou."
-Fellows found work at the smaller, independent studios Monogram Pictures, Republic Pictures, and finally Producers Releasing Corporation (PRC Pictures).
-Two of the films were Gene Autry westerns (Heart of the Rio Grande and Stardust on the Sage), which showcased her fine singing voice.
-After the PRC assignment (Girls Town, 1943), she left the screen.